adambard/learnxinyminutes-docs/perl6-pod.html.markdown

 ## Accessing Pod

-In order to access Pod documentation from within a Perl 6 program, it is required to use the special `=` twigil (e.g., `$=pod`, `$=SYNOPSIS`,etc).
+In order to access Pod documentation from within a Raku Perl 6 program, it is required to use the special `=` twigil (e.g., `$=pod`, `$=SYNOPSIS`,etc).

-The `=` twigil provides the introspection over the Pod structure, providing a `Pod::Block` tree root from which it is possible to access the whole structure of the Pod document.
+The `$=` construct provides the introspection over the Pod structure, producing a `Pod::Block` tree root from which it is possible to access the whole structure of the Pod document.

-If we place the following piece of Perl 6 code and the Pod documentation in the section [Semantic blocks](#semantic-blocks) in the same file:
+If we place the following piece of Raku Perl 6 code and the Pod documentation in the section [Semantic blocks](#semantic-blocks) in the same file:

 ```